jes-bro/nerfstudio/REPORT.md

 The forward map is a mapping between the two neural fields and is differentiable, denoted as $h(f(\mathbf{x}) = g(\mathbf{x}))$.

-Thanks to these definitions, we can solve an optimization problem to calculate the neural field, which is the process of training a NeRF.
+Thanks to these definitions, we can solve an optimization problem to calculate the neural field/ optimized continuous volumetric function, which is the process of training a NeRF.

 ## NeRF Theory

 NeRFs use a deep neural network architecture to create 3D renders of scenes.
 They can operate on sparse data sets of images and poses.
 They use these images and their poses in 3D space to optimize a continuous volumetric scene function.
 The function can produce novel views of a complex scene.
 NeRFs are known for being able to produce high fidelity renders, especially in comparison to pre-NeRF methods like DeepSDF (deep Signed Distance Functions) and SRNs (Scene Representation Networks).
+To train a NeRF, you only need a set of images and their respective camera poses.
+Scenes are modeled implicitly through the weights of the feed-forward neural net.

 ### View Frustum in Camera Perspective
    A view frustum is the visible space (conic region) in the 3D world that gets projected onto the camera plane.
 Mathematically, it can be defined by the camera's intrinsic parameters and the near $z_{near}$ and far $z_{far}$ planes: